arshika77/arshika77.github.io/index.md

 <a name="/bio"></a>
 # Bio

-I am a Master of Science student in Machine Learning at [Carnegie Mellon University](https://www.ml.cmu.edu/), where I am learning to conduct specialized theoretical and applied machine learning research through PhD-level coursework in Advanced Machine Learning, Intermediate Statistics, and Deep Reinforcement Learning and Control.
+I am a Master of Science student in Machine Learning at [Carnegie Mellon University](https://www.ml.cmu.edu/), where I am learning to conduct specialized theoretical and applied machine learning research through PhD-level coursework.

 Previously, I worked as a predoctoral researcher at Google DeepMind (formerly [Google Research India](https://research.google/locations/india/)), focusing on developing robust reinforcement learning algorithms to build a policy for efficiently delivering health awareness information in underserved communities in India.